tabcat/rough-opal/REPORT.md

 #### ~~Heavy Testing~~

-Will be looking at doing the heavier testing with tools like Testground around the same time as performance and hardening.
+I'll be looking at doing the heavier testing with tools like Testground around the same time as performance and hardening.
 I did not quite reach this step during the grant.

 #### Usage References

 ##### Opal ~~and Zzzync~~ automated (and nice-looking) API docs

-Decided to use [api-documenter](https://api-extractor.com/pages/setup/generating_docs/) instead of [Typedoc](https://typedoc.org) because it had much nicer looking generated markdown.
+Decided to use [api-documenter](https://api-extractor.com/pages/setup/generating_docs/) instead of [Typedoc](https://typedoc.org) because it had much nicer-looking generated markdown.

 - https://github.com/opalsnt/welo/issues/34
 - https://github.com/opalsnt/welo/commit/b8c9b2a707a4825044c3f8fdd5757fdb05a5d7a6